-9 Ways Weed Can Help (or Hurt) Athletic Performance
+9 Ways Marijuana Effects Your Athletic Performance | Muscle & Fitness

-Marijuana has never been more accessible—or popular.
-But how does it affect hard-training athletes?
-Here’s what we know right now.

-Now that cannabis is legal in several parts of the U.S., researchers are starting to debunk several myths about marijuana.
-At the same time, weed’s social stigma is beginning to loosen—so much so, in fact, that athletes and fitness gurus who laud marijuana’s wellness benefits are starting to challenge the stereotype of lazy, overweight stoners.
+Now that marijuana is legal in several parts of the U.S., researchers are starting to debunk several myths about marijuana.
+At the same time, weed’s social stigma is beginning to loosen—so much so, in fact, that athletes and fitness gurus who laud weed’s wellness benefits are starting to challenge the stereotype of lazy, overweight stoners.

-But is marijuana truly a miracle drug that enhances athletic performance or do its negative side effects outweigh its benefits?
+But is cannabis truly a miracle drug that enhances athletic performance or do its negative side effects outweigh its benefits?

-We spoke to several experts in medicine, fitness, and the cannabis industry about how marijuana can potentially benefit or hurt your fitness.
+We spoke to several experts in medicine, fitness, and the cannabis industry about how weed can potentially benefit or hurt your fitness.

 1 of 9